-The idea is that you buy LEGO sets when they first come out, or better yet when they are on sale, and hoard them.
+The idea is that you buy and hoard LEGO sets when they first come out, or better yet when they are on sale.

-When (and if) the LEGO set becomes discontinued, you can sell the set for a price much higher than the original set cost.
+If and when the LEGO set becomes discontinued, you can sell the set for a price much higher than what the original set cost.